 We are entering a busy time in the Church Year.

-Before you know it, Thanksgiving will be upon us, followed rapidly by the Advent and Christmas celebrations—and, in the blink of an eye, 2017 will be here!
+Before you know it, Thanksgiving will be upon us, followed rapidly by the Advent and Christmas celebrations—and, in the blink of an eye, the new year will be here!
 Christmas programs and parties, special worship services, and many more special events will soon dominate the calendar.
 And that does not account for the regular ministries already taking place in your congregation.

 If your congregation is like most, you ask a lot of your volunteers during times like this.
 It can be very easy for volunteer leaders to feel worn down and even burned out during this season of ministry.
 So how can we help volunteers stay refreshed and energized, even when things seem crazy?